ssianen/SeqGraph-Visualizer-for-Bioinformatics/README.md

-###SeqGraph for Bioinformatics Applications
+# SeqGraph for Bioinformatics

-- Programmed in Python, this program generates an overlap graph or de Bruijn graph by applying prefix-suffix matching to the given FASTA file.
+Programmed in Python, this program generates an overlap graph or de Bruijn graph by applying prefix-suffix matching to the given FASTA file.

 Creating an overlap graph
 ```